 [tl;dr Are decentralized applications implemented using cloud provider managed services really decentralized, and are they ready for prime time usage?
-Proof-of-stake is not cloud-friendly, and proof-of-stake still immature.
+Proof-of-work is not cloud-friendly, and proof-of-stake still immature.
 Open source blockchain solutions provide mechanisms to ensure secure operational independence of organizations on the same network, even if they are using the same cloud provider.
 Integrating decentralized applications with cloud-native applications may help build highly integrated platform eco-systems.]

 A “decentralized application” (or ‘dapp’) is a technology solution to a business process that spans a number of independent, geographically distributed and possibly untrustworthy, organizations.
 A list of dapps can be found here, but most current dapps are somewhat frivolous in nature, somewhat similar to websites appearing on the WWW in the early nineties after Mosaic was released.